gvwilson/fiction/iffy/index.md

 Two minutes and five corners later they stopped next to a nondescript utility truck.
 Blocky fuel cells lay three deep on its flat bed.
-Ignacio unlocked the cab door and reached in to pull a section of the bench seat forward.
+Iñacio unlocked the cab door and reached in to pull a section of the bench seat forward.
 "In through there," he told Iffy.
 "The cells'll hide you from scans."